open-voice-interoperability/docs-archived/technical-committee/technical-committee-meeting-notes.md

 * J. Stine - track down and review job description sent to him by Dr. Larson and Dr. Dahl
 * O. Coleman -provide Trust Mark sentence for the Interoperability Webinar.

-## Action Items - Group ##

-* J. Stine, D. Dahl, T. Martens - determine who can be brought into the Estonia project from Open Voice's internal network, as contributors.*
-* D. Dahl: add a list of authors and a document summary and AWG (group) acknowledgments to the Dialog Event Specification Paper.
-* D. Dahl: get final slides for interoperability webinar to N. Southern by Monday
-* J. Stine & group: after the 6/15 webinar send out solicitations to participants to volunteer.
-* N. Southern: continue to work on sourcing emails not yet available in Hubspot.
-* Group members: if you know of any friends who might be interested in volunteering for Open Voice Network, point them to the drop-down on the OVON website.
-* D. Dahl & Estonia team - pinpoint one specific use case to do with Estonia.
-* J. Stine - track down and review job description sent to him by Dr. Larson and Dr. Dahl
-* O. Coleman -provide Trust Mark sentence for the Interoperability Webinar.